mridul-netizen/mridul-netizen/README.md

 ### Hi ! 👋,I am Mridul(Euxodous)![stat](https://komarev.com/ghpvc/?username=mridul-netizen&style=flat-square)

 This is not a decent README.md file...but it will be, soon enough!
+-   :mortar_board: Currently Studying in **J.C Bose University Of Science & Technology, Haryana (2023)**
+- 👯 I’m looking to collaborate on Web-development Projects
+- :blue_heart: I am Also Learning Machine Learning & Deep Learning using Pytorch.
+- :heart: Currently in Love with JavaScript.

 ## To reach out to me: